 So the next time you are having a bad day it may not take a lot of work to be happy… just follow in the footsteps of your child!

-Rob Youngblood is an Emmy Award Winning TV Host, Men’s Life and Style Expert, and the Guy Behind “The Guy Guyde”.
-Learn more about him at youngbloodonthecoast.com.
-You can also follow him on Twitter @robyoungblood.
+Rob Youngblood is an Emmy Award Winning TV Host, and Men’s Life and Style Expert.
+You can follow him on Twitter @robyoungblood.